 The Company has agreed to grant to the Representatives and their designees warrants (the "Representatives' Warrants") to purchase up to 100,000 shares of Common Stock for a period of five years from the date of this Prospectus at 110% of the initial public offering price.
-The Representatives' Warrants are not exercisable until one year from the date of this Prospectus and may not be transferred for one year from the date of this Prospectus, except to the officers, employees, affiliates, partners and shareholders of the Representatives.
-The Representatives' Warrants will bear appropriate legends indicating the restrictions on transferability.
+The Representatives' Warrants may not be transferred for one year from the date of this Prospectus, except to the officers, employees, affiliates, partners and shareholders of the Representatives.